o-ran-sc/nonrtric/docs/overview.rst

 On its southbound side the agent can connect to a number of different A1 providers:

- * Directly to the NonRT RIC:
+ * Directly to the Non-RT RIC:

       - OSC API, which is influenced by the A1 standard
-      - The NonRT RIC simulator, which supports the A1 standard with a number of not yet CRs included.
+      - The Non-RT RIC simulator, which supports the A1 standard with a number of not yet CRs included.
  * To an ONAP style controller.

 Amber release Policy Agent architecture